8 tips to write a request for proposal

 - Detail the job but not how to do it

-A request for proposal, commonly known by the acronym RFP, is a document governments and large corporations typically issue when seeking qualified vendors and contractors for large projects.
+A request for proposal, commonly known as an “RFP”; is a document governments and large corporations typically issue when seeking qualified vendors and contractors for large projects.
 Writing a request for proposal is challenging and requires detailed plans.